Creating Tools

 ---@return nil

-content = "The user rejected your request to run the calculator tool"
+agent.chat:add_tool_output(self, "The user declined to run the calculator tool")

 end,